Lattice Field Field

 The result is a protocol where two parties synchronize their own 30,000-dimensional chaotic attractors over an open channel, and the shared secret is the synchronized state itself — derived, never transmitted.

 3D representation of the coupled quantum chaotic lattice field.
-Every point is a node in the 10,000-element grid, evolving through a 30,000-dimensional phase space.
+Every point is a node evolving through a 30,000-dimensional phase space.

 Six layers — from chaotic physics to cryptographic verification.